Who Is Uketsu?

 Connective Tissue

-The fake suicide note typed on a brand-new word processor is a deliberately planted clue: a real suicide note would be handwritten.
+The fake suicide note typed on a brand-new word processor is a deliberately planted clue.
+A real suicide note would be handwritten.
 The new word processor proves it was forged to avoid a handwriting match.

 The Final Chapter: The Bird, Safe in the Tree